-- A. The chair of the department(s) approves the proposal, indicating that departmental support/approval has been confirmed according to the bylaws or regular practices of the department. - B. The curriculum impact review and consultation take place if required/requested.
-A PDF copy of the email notification to all affected departments or colleges (see Curriculum Consultation on page 13), as well as results from consultations that are completed before consideration by the sponsoring department's CCC, should be forwarded to the appropriate CCC chair, who will attach them to the proposal.
-Results from consultations that are completed after approval by CCC(s) but before consideration by UCC should be forwarded to the chair of the UCC, who will attach them to the proposal. - C. The proposal is submitted to the sponsoring department's College Curriculum Committee(s).
+- A. The chair of the department approves the proposal, indicating that departmental support/approval has been confirmed according to the bylaws or regular practices of the department. - B. The curriculum impact review and consultation take place if required/requested.
+A PDF copy of the email notification to all affected departments or colleges (see Curriculum Consultation on page 11), as well as results from consultations that are completed before consideration by the sponsoring department's CCC, should be forwarded to the appropriate CCC chair.
+The CCC chair will attach these documents to the proposal. - C. The proposal is submitted to the sponsoring department's College Curriculum Committee(s).
 The chair of the CCC(s) approves the proposal to indicate committee approval. - D. For approval of cross-college programs/courses, the proposals must go through all impacted colleges.
-Each college will be listed in the workflow and will be notified of the proposal upon its submission into the workflow.
+Each college will be listed in the workflow, and will be notified of the proposal upon its submission into the workflow.
 The current workflow may need to be updated.
 Please contact the Provost's Office at x1055 to have the workflow updated when necessary. - E. The College dean(s) approves the proposal to indicate college support/approval. - F. If a course is to be considered for General Education credit, the proposal is submitted to the chair of the General Education Review Committee after approval by the CCC and before submission to the UCC.
 If the General Education Review Committee recommends General Education designation, the chair of the General Education Review Committee approves the proposal.
 If the General Education Review Committee does not recommend general education designation, the chair of the committee: - 1.
-Rolls the proposal back to the sponsor to request additional information (such a request should be specific and detailed); or - 2.
-Attaches a statement to the proposal from the General Education Review Committee detailing why the committee does not recommend the course for General Education designation, and then approves the proposal.
+Rolls the proposal back to the sponsor to request additional information (such a request should be specific and detailed); or - Attaches a statement to the proposal from the General Education Review Committee detailing why the committee does not recommend the course for General Education designation, and then approves the proposal.

-For more information on the requirements for General Education designation, see page 19.
+For more information on the requirements for General Education designation, see page 18.